Long Way Up, Long Way Down

 - Keep the scaffold free of scraps, loose tools, tangled lines and other obstructions.

-- Do not throw anything "overboard" unless a spotter is available.
+- Do not throw anything off of the scaffold.
 Use the debris chutes or lower things by hoist or by hand.

 - Do not move a mobile scaffold if anyone is on the scaffold.